BCAlirezaIT/Sprout/README.md

 * Alireza
     - C++ & C# Programmer.
 Excited to be a part of this team for a purposeful project.
 * Sean
     - Hi my name is Sean.
-I'm excited about this project because ABCDEFGHIJKLMNOPQRSTUVWXYZ
+I'm excited about this project because it's a way for me to test everything I learn during my studies.
 * Isaiah
     - Hi!
 My name is Isaiah and I hope to contribute to this project to tackle a real on-going problem, and to also practice UI/UX design.